Wilberforce (NSW)

 Wilberforce is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Wilberforce's dwelling structures, as per the latest Census, consisted of 96.5% houses and 3.5% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Sydney metro had 55.9% houses and 44.1% other dwellings.
-Home ownership in Wilberforce was 36.2%, with mortgaged dwellings at 46.3% and rented ones at 17.4%.
+Wilberforce's dwelling structure, as per the latest Census, consisted of 96.5% houses and 3.5% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Sydney metro's 55.9% houses and 44.1% other dwellings.
+Home ownership in Wilberforce stood at 36.2%, with mortgaged dwellings at 46.3% and rented ones at 17.4%.
 The median monthly mortgage repayment was $2,364, lower than Sydney metro's $2,427.
-The median weekly rent figure was $410, compared to Sydney metro's $470.
-Nationally, Wilberforce's mortgage repayments were higher at $1,863 and rents exceeded the national average of $375.
+Median weekly rent in Wilberforce was $410, compared to Sydney metro's $470.
+Nationally, Wilberforce's mortgage repayments were higher at $2,364 versus Australia's average of $1,863, and rents were also higher at $410 compared to the national figure of $375.

 Frequently Asked Questions - Housing